Francisco Gomes Teixeira

-Francisco Gomes Teixeira (28 January 1851, São Cosmado, Armamar – 8 February 1933, Porto) was a Portuguese mathematician and historian of mathematics.
+Francisco Gomes Teixeira (28 January 1851– 8 February 1933) was a Portuguese mathematician and first rector of the University of Porto.

 Biography

+Francisco Gomes Teixeira studied in the University of Coimbra, earning a degree in mathematics in 1874 and a doctorate a year later.
+His thesis was related to integration of second order partial differential equations.
+He joined the University of Coimbra as a member of the faculty in 1876.

+To promote visibility of Portuguese mathematicians, he created the Jornal de Sciencias Mathematicas e Astronomicas in 1877.

 In 1876 he became a corresponding member of the Academia Real das Ciências de Lisboa.

-He published over 140 articles in prestigious international scientific journals.
 Before the year 1890 most of his publications were on mathematical analysis but from 1890 onwards most were on geometry.

 He was named the third astronomer of the Observatório Astronómico de Lisboa in 1878, but only held this positions for about four months before returning to the University of Coimbra.

 He was elected a parliamentary deputy by the Partido Regenerador in 1879 and participated in sessions of Parliament for that year and also in 1883 and 1884.
 In November 1879 he was put in charge of the University of Coimbra's chair of mathematical analysis and in February 1880 was formally appointed to this professorial chair.

 In 1884 Gomes Teixeira was appointed to the chair of differential and integral calculus of the Academia Politécnica do Porto.
-In 1905 the Jornal de Sciencias Mathematicas e Astronomicas (founded by Gomes in 1877) was integrated into the newly created Anais Scientificos da Academia Politécnica do Porto.
+In 1905 the Jornal de Sciencias Mathematicas e Astronomicas was integrated into the newly created Anais Scientificos da Academia Politécnica do Porto.